(click on pictures to enlarge)

 Soroptimist International of Willimantic has sponsored a free

-in Willimantic.
-The workshop is designed to help young women make safe
+workshop for girls to help young women make safe

 choices in their everyday lives.
-Girls from area high schools are
+Freshmen High School Girls from area schools are

-invited and transportation is paid for by our club to transport the
+invited to attend.
+Transportation is paid for by our club to transport the

-girls from their high schools to ECSU.
+girls from their high schools to the workshop.
 The day normally starts

 at 9:15am with the girls being provided with informational packets on